Choosing the Right Closing for a Eulogy. How to End So It Stays With the Room

 If nothing comes, try reading the whole thing aloud and then saying whatever comes out of your mouth after the last sentence.
 Do not think about it.
 Do not plan.
 Just let the first honest thing land.
 That instinct is usually right.

-And if you would rather not wrestle with the structure at all, EulogyCraft creates three complete eulogies from your memories, each with a different closing and a different feel.
-You can use one as-is, borrow the ending from one and the stories from another, or simply see how a strong closing is built and write your own.
+And if you would rather not wrestle with the structure at all, EulogyCraft creates a complete eulogy from your memories, with a closing already shaped to land well.
+You can use it as-is, keep the ending and rework the rest, or simply see how a strong closing is built and write your own.

 "I wrote the whole thing and had no idea how to finish.
 My wife read it and said 'just say what you said to me in the kitchen last night.'
 So I did.
 'He was the best man I have ever known, and I am not sure what I am supposed to do now.'
 That was the closing."